 An Evening Branch (Mondays and Fridays: 18:00 to 20:00) was opened on July 5th 1930, utilising a temporary wooden building located at the corner of Hobmoor Road and Church Road.
-The Branch List in the Banks 1931 Annual Report gave the address of this Evening Branch as 102 Church Road.
+The temporary structure was placed on 708-square yards of land purchased for £600 in 1929.
+The Bank’s 1931 Annual Report gave the address as 102 Church Road.

 The large parish of Yardley, in Worcestershire, was absorbed into Birmingham in 1911 - the population of this rural area looking to the rapidly developing city (four miles west) as a better source of water supply, sewerage, health care, and transport facilities.
 Although the Birmingham to Coventry highway ran through the parish, the commercial centre of Yardley developed north of the road at an area known as the Yew Tree.
 It was at this location (the junction of Hob Moor Road; Church Road; Stoney Lane; and Yew Tree Avenue) that the Bank opened a branch.